 The “Average Disposition Time (Days)” is, on average, the number of days in between when an applicant asks for a Hearing, and when the Administrative Law Judge who hears their case actually makes a decision on that case.

 The “Average Approval Rate” is percentage at which cases are decided in favor of the applicant.

-As the table here and the chart below indicate, in 2020, all but the Mcalester office has below the national average wait times.
-The approval rates as a whole is lower than the national average, but the Oklahoma office is the same to the national average.
+As the table here and the chart below indicate, in 2022, only the McAlester office is below the national average wait times.
+The approval rates as a whole is higher than the national average, with their best office being 6.4% better than the national average.